Module 3: All about dashboard filters, trends, and reports

 If you wish to follow along with the script, or just prefer reading, a complete transcript of the video can be seen below.

-This module starts out on the Dashboard, which crunches and summarizes your incoming feedback in real time.
+This module starts out on the Dashboard, which displays all your incoming feedback in real time.
 From there, things really start rolling.

-To experiment with all of the possibilities, let’s open the Hem & Stitch demo account—which is nothing less than a live-action survey simulator.
+To experiment with all of the possibilities, let’s open the Hem & Stitch demo account—which is nothing less than a live-action project simulator.

 As the demo opens, you’ll see a typical Delighted Dashboard.

-The Smileys bar is the first thing to catch my attention.
+Let’s start with the Smileys bar.
 Roll over each section to view the current percentage of Satisfied, Neutral, and Dissatisfied CSAT respondents.

 To the left, the aptly named “Metric score and time window” is currently displaying a composite of 81.
-(Which is a fantastic CSAT score!)
 This metric is being tracked over a 30 day window—the default time frame—which keeps the score relevant without introducing recency bias.
-If you wish to change this timeframe:
+If you wish to change this timeframe, open the “Projects menu,” click the “Gear” icon next to the project name, and select a new timeframe, either 60, 90 days, or longer from the Edit Project window, and then click “Save changes.”

 Shifting gears a bit, click the “SHOW GRAPH” button and reveal an over-time visualization of this CSAT campaign.
 Dates appear along the X-axis, with the incoming responses on the Y-axis.
 You can change the graph’s time period to "Daily," "Weekly," or "Monthly" to suit your preferences.
 When you’ve finished, click “HIDE GRAPH” to collapse the visualization.